Compound interest

 Worked Examples

-Solving compound interest is pretty easy.
-You can calculate it like simple interest but you must bear in mind that the interest + original principal in the first year becomes the principal for the second year.
-We are going to explain these further using some worked examples.
+Solving compound interest is pretty straightforward.
+You can calculate it like simple interest, but remember that the interest + original principal in the first year becomes the principal in the second year.
+We will explain these further using some examples that have been worked on.

 Example 1